tristanapgar/BowlingGame/README.md

 BOWLING GAME, PART OF JMU's CS349: Developing Multimedia.

-This project was a duo project with co-developer, Jacob Noel, to construct a single-player 2D Bowling Game that capsulates an arcade-style experience with real-life bowling elements.
+This project was a duo project with co-developer Jacob Noel to construct a single-player 2D Bowling Game that capsulates an arcade-style experience with real-life bowling elements.

 PROJECT INCLUDES: